 Keep reading to learn the steps you can take if you’ve been injured in a drunk driving accident that wasn’t your fault.

 Drunk driving is illegal, so the driver who hit you will likely face criminal charges for driving under the influence of alcohol.
 What you may not realize, though, is that you may not necessarily be awarded compensation for damages through the criminal trial.
 That’s why it’s important to also file a civil claim against the driver for any losses you incurred as a result of the accident.

 If you can definitively prove that the driver in your case was legally intoxicated, then you may be able to win the substantial claim that you need to move on with your life.
-Although you legally have the right to represent yourself, it’s going to be in your best interest to work with an attorney when it comes to filing a lawsuit.
-We have the expertise and experience necessary to fight for the maximum amount of compensation for you and your family.
+Although you legally have the right to represent yourself, it’s going to be in your best interest to work with a New Jersey car accident lawyer when it comes to filing a lawsuit.
+We have the expertise necessary to fight for the maximum amount of compensation for you and your family.

 Despite car insurance being legally required in the state of New Jersey, a surprising number of drunk driving accidents involve a driver that does not have insurance coverage.
 If this is the case for your wreck, you have a couple of options.